cuthbertLab/music21/buildDoc/rst/overviewStreams.rst

 >>> s[-1]
 <music21.note.Note B>

-While full list-like functionality of the Stream is not yet provided, some additional methods familiar to users of Python lists are also available.
+While full list-like functionality of the Stream is not provided, some additional methods familiar to users of Python lists are also available.
 The Stream :meth:`~music21.stream.Stream.index` method can be used to get the first-encountered index of a supplied object.
 Given an index, an element from the Stream can be removed with the :meth:`~music21.stream.Stream.pop` method.

 >>> s.index(n2)
 1
 >>> s.index(r1)
 8
 >>> s.index(n3)
 Traceback (most recent call last):
-  File "<stdin>", line 1, in <module>
-  File "/Users/ariza/_x/src/music21/music21/stream.py", line 362, in index
-    match = i
+...
-ValueError: Could not find object in index
+StreamException: cannot find object (<music21.note.Note D#>) in Stream

 The index for `n3` cannot be obtained because the :meth:`~music21.stream.Stream.repeatAppend` method makes independent copies (deep copies) of the object provided as an argument.
 Thus, only copies of `n3`, not references to `n3`, are stored on the Stream.
 There are, of course, other ways to find these Notes.